Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at [Billplz Account Settings](https://www.billplz.com/enterprise/setting)

 == Changelog ==

+= 3.22.1 =
+* FIXED: Order status callback not functioning when customer name has single quote.

 = 3.22.0 =
 * ADDED: Added support for all available payment methods.
 Custom integration should refer to upgrade notice for details.